compose-x/ecs_composex/docs/syntax/compose_x/common.rst

 .. note::

-    It will never modify the looked up object!
+    Compose-X will never modify the looked up object!

 .. warning::

     You can only lookup tagged resource on AWS.
+    The only exception is x-dns which will lookup into Route53 directly.

 .. tip::

     Tags keys and values are case sensitive.
-At this stage, this does not support regexps.

 .. _settings_syntax_reference: